-The Dell Inspiron 11 3000 3180 / i3180 is an extremely cheap mini-laptop, starting at only $200.
+The Dell Inspiron 11 3000 3180 / i3180 is an extremely cheap mini-laptop, usually starting at only around $200.
 The plastic-clad 3-pound ultraportable has an 11.6-inch display with budget-class 1366-by-768-pixel resolution and without IPS wide viewing angles nor touchscreen functionality.
 For interaction with pre-installed Windows 10 OS and programs, you can use the notebook’s chiclet-style keyboard without backlight and spacious multi-touch trackpad.

 Unlike similar laptops which usually feature Intel’s Celeron processors, the Inspiron 11 3000 3180 / i3180 has the AMD E2-9000e or A6-9220e chips from the same entry-level CPU category.
 The energy-efficient dual-core E2-9000e and A6-9220e are good only for non-demanding PC tasks.
 They can serve well for the routine chores like web surfing, emails, work in text processing and spreadsheet programs, or multimedia playback.
 The chips are paired with 4 Gigabytes of system memory, which is a satisfactory capacity for moderate multi-tasking.
 The weakest specs point of the notebook is its small internal eMMC storage capacity – only 32GB.
 The good news is that you can expand storage space by using laptop’s built-in microSD media card reader.